-These vehicles are not permitted to be stored or parked on campus, including in the Oak Hall Garage, unless otherwise approved by the Residential Life Office or Campus Security.
+These vehicles are not permitted to be stored or parked on campus, including in the Oak Hall Garage, unless otherwise approved by the Office of Residential Life or Campus Security.

-Certain electric motorized vehicles, including self-balancing two-wheeled boards and any other self-powered vehicles which are deemed unsafe by the Residential Life Office are prohibited from all Residential facilities at all times.
+Certain electric motorized vehicles, including self-balancing two-wheeled boards and any other self-powered vehicles which are deemed unsafe by the Office of Residential Life are prohibited from all Residential facilities at all times.

 The devices covered, commonly referred to as "Hoverboards" are manufactured in a way which lacks regulation and oversight and are a fire hazard.
 As a result they may not be stored, ridden, or brought into or around any residential facility at any time.
 Any device found in a residential facility will be confiscated and its owner/operator will face disciplinary action.

-The below Facility Information and Policies are outlined to ensure that each student is aware of the different services the Residential Life office and the University provide, and the expectations that both our office and students will be held to.
+The below facility information and policies are outlined to ensure that each student is aware of the different services the Office of Residential Life and the University provide, and the expectations that both our office and students will be held to.

-- DO NOT turn off the A/C system to the OFF setting, even if leaving the room for an extended period of time.
+DO NOT turn off the A/C system to the OFF setting, even if leaving the room for an

-If residents experience any problems with temperature, they should place a work order with Residential Life.
-Students are responsible for any damage to AC or heating systems caused by students operating the unit outside of the above parameters, or by not contacting Residential Life with maintenance issues in a timely manner.
-The charge for replacing a damaged thermostat is $150.00.
-In the Residence Halls and Apartments opening a window while running the air conditioner can upset temperature control for the entire apartment.
+If residents experience any problems with temperature, they should place a work order with their Resident Advisor.
+Students are responsible for any damage to AC or heating systems caused by students operating the unit outside of the above parameters, or by not contacting Residential Life staff with maintenance issues in a timely manner.
+The fee for replacing a damaged thermostat is $150.00.
+In the residence halls and Apartments opening a window while running the air conditioner can upset temperature control for the entire apartment.
 Opening windows also creates conditions conducive for growth.
 Students should keep windows closed while the air conditioner is operating.

-For the convenience of students and JU personnel, Oak Hall, Williams Hall, and North Hall are equipped with passenger elevators.
+To ensure accessibility in our residence halls and for the convenience of students and JU personnel, Oak Hall, Williams Hall, Botts Hall, and North Hall are equipped with passenger elevators.
 Use of the elevators is a privilege and students are expected to make use of them in a responsible, safe and respectful manner.
 In keeping with this expectation, tampering with the alarm, misuse or defacing of the elevators, or entering the elevator shaft is prohibited.
 Students found responsible for tampering with the alarm, misuse or defacing of the elevators, or entering the elevator shaft may be subject to disciplinary action and/or fees.
 Additionally, students who enable the entry of an unauthorized person into the elevator may be subject to disciplinary action.